ZodX/RollingCubeDemo/README.md

 # Rolling Cube Demo

-	This is a representation of a logical game what I have to implement for a project in my Softvare Engeneering class.
+	This is a representation of a logical game which I have to implement for a project in my Softvare Engeneering class.

 ## Game rules:
 	You are playing with a cube which has 1 red side and 5 blue sides.